alan-turing-institute/rds-course/coursebook/modules/m4/overview.md

 The module is structured as follows:

-- **The what and why of statistical modelling.** We begin by defining what modelling is and motivating the power of modelling.
+- **The what and why of statistical modelling**.
+We begin by defining what modelling is and motivating the power of modelling.
 - **The how: inside a model**.
 Here we go through the components of a model, including describing how to fit one to data.
-- **Building a model**: We then carefully build a model based on the understanding of our data, taking care to understand the model.
+- **Building a simple model**.
+We then carefully build a model based on the understanding of our data, taking care to understand the model.
-- **Evaluation and Validation a model**.
+- **Evaluation a a model**.
 It is not enough to have a model that is fitted to your data.
 The model has to be useful.
 The final section will cover how to evaluate your model and iteratively improve upon your model.

 **References:**